reslp/iqtreeGUI/README.md

 ==============
 One of the great things about IQ-TREE is that is has lots of possibilities to combine different parameters and analyses.
 While iqtreeGUI aims to provide a graphical way to access all these features, unfortunately I don't have the capacity to test every possible combination of parameters IQ-TREE allows.
 At the moment iqtreeGUI is still under active developement.
 Therefore there may still be a large number of bugs.
 I am greatful for every bug report I receive.
 Reporting bugs will help to improve iqtreeGUI.

-Implemented Features
+Features
 ===========

-iqtreegui amis to implement all features of IQ-TREE v1.6.1
+iqtreeGUI amis to implement all features of IQ-TREE v1.6.1

 Currently implemented features: